noamraph/nix-pills/pills/10-developing-with-nix-shell.md

 already defined, but it points to the bash executable rather than our `builder.sh`.
 Our `builder.sh` is passed as an argument to bash.)

-Second, we don\'t want to run the whole builder: we only want to setup the necessary environment for manually building the project.
+Second, we don't want to run the whole builder: we only want to setup the necessary environment for manually building the project.
 Thus, we can break `builder.sh` into two files: a `setup.sh` for setting up the environment, and the real `builder.sh` that `nix-build` expects.

 During our refactoring, we will wrap the build phases in functions to give more structure to our design.
-Additionally, we\'ll move the `set -e` to the builder file instead of the setup file.
+Additionally, we'll move the `set -e` to the builder file instead of the setup file.
 The `set -e` is annoying in `nix-shell`, as it will terminate the shell if an error is encountered (such as a mistyped command.)